 There are three major types of zodiac.
-These are constellational zodiacs consisting of groupings of stars, and two types of regularized zodiac coordinate systems, those fixed with respect to a reference star (sidereal) and those fixed with respect to the celestial equator (tropical).
-Additionally, the solar calendar can also act as a sort of proto-zodiac due to its correlation with segments of sky through association with the phases of the fixed stars.
+These are constellational zodiacs consisting of groupings of stars, and two major types of regularized zodiac coordinate systems.
+Those two types are one fixed with respect to a reference star (sidereal) and one fixed with respect to the celestial equator (tropical).
+Additionally, the solar calendar can also act as a sort of proto-zodiac due to the correlation of solar declination and time of year with segments of sky by association with the phases of the fixed stars.

 The Moon Among the Stars

 Many cultures used and continue to use a zodiac of constellations.
 These are the constellations through which the Moon and planets travel.
 A couple examples include the twelve zodiacal constellations, as well as the 17-18 constellations in the Path of the Moon of the Babylonians.
 The number of constellations can vary, and constellations themselves vary in size and orientation.
 Traditional constellations also lack well-defined boundaries between them.
 Constellational references may include language about positions before, in, or after specific constellations, while sign reference refer only to positions within signs.